Don’t fret – traveling in China without speaking Chinese is possible.

 What’s more, you can use it offline so you don’t need to be connected to your hotel’s Wi-Fi.
 Same goes for Pleco, another great translation app that you can use for free.

-If you’re keen on using Google and other Western apps in China, make sure you use a VPN like this one.
+If you’re keen on using Google and other Western apps in China, make sure you use a VPN.
+You can read my review of the best VPNs that work in China to ensure you stay connected in China.

 If you don’t have a VPN in China you won’t be able to access all your favorite websites and apps.
 This could make for an unpleasant trip!